BetterMuSeek

 nylon string

-At the risk of being obvious, you’ll need new strings to restring your guitar.
-You can use any nylon strings according to your preference, but keep in mind that you should never use steel strings on a classical guitar.
+At the risk of being obvious, you’ll need new strings to re-string your guitar.
+You can use any nylon strings according to your preference, but remember that you should never use steel strings on a classical guitar.

 They will cause damage to the guitar because classical guitars aren’t usually built to withstand the tension steel strings will put on them, leading to the neck being at risk of bending and cracking.
 Strings with a ball end aren’t meant for use in classical guitars.